-If you have recently participated in a conference, hike or marathon, you can write about the experience.
+If you have recently participated in a conference, hike, or marathon (or other similar event), you can write about the experience.
 As long as it’s not discussed anywhere else in your application, demonstrating how you enjoy finding new ways to challenge yourself to develop your skills can impress a selection committee.
 This type of essay could reveal your dedication to lifelong learning and personal development.
 In medical school, you will be encouraged to continually push yourself to discover new limits and talents.
 Why not start now?
 At the same time, it’s not going to impress anyone if you decide to hike Mount Everest and never return.
 Use good judgement in finding safe and healthy ways to test your limits.

 Need personalized assistance with your secondary essays?
 Contact me or my colleagues at Accepted or check out our Secondary Application Services.
 I love working with clients on challenging essay questions.
 Many students discover things about themselves they never expected to learn through this process of self-examination and those newly revealed qualities are great material for optional essays.Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
 Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
 Want Alicia to help you get accepted?
 Click here to get in touch!